tinystork/zeseestarstacker/README.md

 ## Running Tests

-Install the additional packages required for the test suite:
+Install the additional packages required for the test suite (the file now includes `psutil` for the optional memory-related tests):

 ```bash
 pip install -r requirements-test.txt